-Sometimes, as adults, we tend to avoid new learning because there is less and less willing to risk failure.
-Also, the old-fashioned, limiting belief “I’m too old to learn ….” are good reasons to prevent us from new skills or knowledge.
+Sometimes, as adults, we tend to avoid new learning because there is less and less willingness to risk failure.
+Also, the old-fashioned, limiting belief “I’m too old to learn ….” are good reasons to prevent us from learning new skills or knowledge.

 Knowing about neuroplasticity, though, which is the ability of the brain to modify its connections and re-wire itself and continually change, there are no doubts we can learn at any stage of our lives.

-As adults, we do not simply receive knowledge created by others but should examine and contextualise it in our own reality.
-Adult learning is a continuous process of exploration, reflection, integration and adjustments.
-We interpret ideas, skills and knowledge through the medium of our life experience and our own perceptions and biases.
-Being self-directed is the way we learn, create, visualise, rethink, and re-engineer our learning.
-It means the process is totally volunteering, and it’s up to us to identify the best strategies and resources to learn at our own pace and extent.
+As adults, we do not simply receive knowledge created by others but should examine and contextualize it in our own reality.
+Adult learning is a continuous process of exploration, reflection, integration, and adjustments.
+We interpret ideas, skills, and knowledge through the medium of our life experiences and our own perceptions and biases.
+Being self-directed is the way we learn, create, visualize, rethink, and re-engineer our learning.
+It means the process is totally voluntary, and it’s up to us to identify the best strategies and resources to learn at our own pace and extent.